julienr/liveboard-rs/README.md

 The backend relies on a postgres database accessed through `tokio-pg-mapper`.

-Another interesting feature of Rust is it allows sharing types between backend and frontend, removing the need to sync validation logic or helper methods between two languages.
+An interesting feature of Rust is it allows sharing types between backend and frontend, removing the need to sync validation logic or helper methods between two languages.
 See [shared/src/datatypes/mod.rs](shared/src/datatypes/mod.rs).

 This also features spline-based interpolation of the cursor positions to have nice animation instead of "jumpy" updates.